Havanese: Dog Breed Profile and Information

 Diet and Nutrition

 Havanese needs to be fed twice a day with a today of one-half/a cup of dog food.
-Try not to leave out food for free snacking, or else you may have an overweight dog.
+Avoid leaving out food for free snacking, or you may have an overweight dog.

-This isn’t healthy as obesity can reduce the lifespan of your dog as well as cause other health complications.
+This isn’t healthy, as obesity can reduce your dog’s lifespan and cause other health complications.

 You may want to discuss your dog’s dietary plan with your vet.
-Take into consideration the type of food your dog needs to eat, the feeding schedule, and what exercise is required for your dog.
+Consider the type of food your dog needs, the feeding schedule, and what exercise is required for your dog.

 If you enjoyed reading about the Havanese, then you might want to read about the following dog breeds;